Unity (user interface): Dash

 On 29 October 2012, the Electronic Frontier Foundation criticized the problem.
 It argued that since product images were (as of October 2012) returned via insecure HTTP then a passive eavesdropper—such as someone on the same wireless network—could get a good idea of the queries.
 Also, Amazon could correlate the queries with IP addresses.
 It recommended Ubuntu developers make the feature opt-in and make Ubuntu's privacy settings more fine-grained.
 It noted that the Dash can be stopped from searching the Internet by switching off "Include online search results" in Ubuntu's privacy settings.

 On 7 December 2012, Richard Stallman claimed that Ubuntu contains spyware and should not be used by free software supporters.
 Jono Bacon rebuked him; he said that Ubuntu responded and implemented many of the requirements the community found important.

 Since September 2013, images are anonymized before being sent to the user's computer.

 A legal notice in the Dash informs users of the sharing of their data.
 It states that unless the user has opted out, by turning the searches off, their queries and IP address will be sent to productsearch.ubuntu.com and "selected third parties" for online search results.
 Ubuntu's Third Party Privacy Policies page informs all of the third parties that may receive users' queries and IP addresses, and states: "For information on how our selected third parties may use your information, please see their privacy policies."

 Soon after being introduced, doubts emerged on the conformance of the shopping lens with the European Data Protection Directive.
-By late 2013, these doubts made the grounds for a formal complaint on the shopping lens filed with the Information Commissioner's Office (IOC), the UK data privacy office.
-Almost one year later the IOC ruled in favour of Canonical, considering the various improvements introduced to the feature in the meantime to render it conformal with the Data Protection Directive.
+By late 2013, these doubts made the grounds for a formal complaint on the shopping lens filed with the Information Commissioner's Office (ICO), the UK data privacy office.
+Almost one year later the ICO ruled in favour of Canonical, considering the various improvements introduced to the feature in the meantime to render it conformal with the Data Protection Directive.
 However, the ruling also made clear that at the time of introduction the feature was not legal, among other things, since it lacked a privacy policy statement.

-In March 2014, Michael Hall speaking for Canonical Ltd, indicated that in Unity 8 users will have to opt-in for each search, which will be conducted by opening a special scope and then choosing where to search.
-These changes would address all criticisms leveled at Canonical and Unity in the past.
+In March 2014, Michael Hall speaking for Canonical Ltd, indicated that in Unity 8 users will have to opt-in for each search, which will be conducted by opening a special scope and then choosing where to search, addressing previous criticism of its functionality.
 As of April 2016, with the release of Ubuntu 16.04 LTS, the setting is off by default.

-Variants

-Unity for Ubuntu TV

-Ubuntu TV, running a Unity variant, was introduced at the 2012 Consumer Electronics Show.
-Created for SmartTVs, Ubuntu TV provides access to popular Internet services and stream content to mobile devices running Android, iOS and Ubuntu.

-Unity for Ubuntu Touch

-On 2 January 2013, Canonical announced a smartphone variant of Unity running on the Mir display server.